SergeyMC9730/levelapipp/README.md

 # Level API

-**Level API** — simple to use **level and account cacher.** This project is being rewritten since December 2022 from JS to C++ with big improvements over old one in performance and code readability.
+**Level API** — simple to use **level and account cacher.** This project has been rewritten since December 2022, from JS to C++ with big improvements over the old one in terms of performance and code readability.
 <br>

 # Features